wavefrontHQ/docs/pages/doc/tobs_faq.md

 ## What Are the Differences Between New and Original Subscriptions?

-Starting with the 2023-XX.Y release, all **new** Operations for Applications subscriptions are done from the [VMware Cloud Services Console](https://console.cloud.vmware.com/).
+Starting June 1-st, 2023, all **new** Operations for Applications subscriptions are onboarded to the [VMware Cloud services platform](https://console.cloud.vmware.com/).
 VMware Cloud services provides single sign-on (SSO) and identity access management (IAM) to your entire VMware Cloud services portfolio across hybrid and native public clouds, including Operations for Applications.
 Therefore, there are differences in the experience for **new** and **original** subscribers.

-For example:
+### General UI Differences

 * Permissions such as **Accounts**, **SAML IdP Admin**, and **API token** don't exist for **new** Operations for Applications subscriptions that are onboarded to VMware Cloud services, because all of the administration tasks requiring these permissions are done by using the VMware Cloud Services Console.
 For information about the basics for administering your Operations for Applications service running on the VMware Cloud services platform, see [Getting Started with Operations for Applications on VMware Cloud Services](csp_getting_started.html).

-* When you customize your own account settings in the Operations for Applications UI, new subscribers do not see the **Groups, Roles & Permissions** and the **API Access** tabs (1) and can no longer change their password from the Operations for Applications UI (2), because this is done from the VMware Cloud Services Console.
+* When you customize your own account settings in the Operations for Applications UI, new subscribers do not see the **Groups, Roles&Permissions** and the **API Access** tabs (1) and can no longer change their password from the Operations for Applications UI (2), because this is done from the VMware Cloud Services Console.

   ![An image showing that the tabs mentioned above and the change password link are removed from the UI for new subscribers.](images/new-vs-original.png)